Playa Zipolite – A Surf & Travel Guide [2025]

-Playa Zipolite is a super-chill spot on the Oaxacan coast that has some half-decent beach breaks.
-Don’t come here purely for surfing, that’s our two cents.
-Come for the yoga, the laid-back hotels, and a bit of surf on the side.
-Wave wise, there are some stand-out right points but it’s mainly churning beach breaks.
+Playa Zipolite is now a full-on R&R resort on the Oaxacan coast that has some half-decent beach breaks.
+Don’t come here purely for surfing.
+Come for the yoga, naked sunbathing, parties, and chill hotels.
+There are also some decent breaks…

 An introduction to Playa Zipolite